 1. Are all of the required immunizations available at Student Health?

 Yes.
 We offer all of the vaccines and blood titers necessary to meet the state and Health Sciences requirements.
 Vaccine and titer fees are self-pay, as Student Health does not accept health insurance.

 2. Do I need a TB skin test?

-Many students who have lived or traveled outside of the country for extended periods of time are required to have a tuberculosis (TB) test.
-In order to determine where or not a TB test is required, complete the tuberculosis screening questions on page 2 of the VCU Certificate of Immunization.
+Many students who have lived or traveled outside of the country for extended periods are required to have a tuberculosis (TB) test.
+To determine where or not a TB test is required, complete the tuberculosis screening questions on page 2 of the VCU Certificate of Immunization.
 All students, regardless of enrollment status, are required to complete this screening.

 3. Will my health insurance pay for my immunizations or lab titers?